 - Promote tissue healing

 Needling is one of a number of Chinese medical techniques.
-Scott also utilizes other traditional therapies to complement acupuncture, including:
+Other traditional therapies to complement acupuncture, include:

 - Dietary counseling